WZDTHU/TiM/README.md

 </h3>
 <br>

 <b>Summary</b>: We propose Transition Models (TiM), a novel generative model that learns to navigate the entire generative trajectory with unprecedented flexibility.
+Our Transition Models (TiM) are trained to master arbitrary state-to-state transitions.
+This approach allows TiM to learn the entire solution manifold of the generative process, unifying the few-step and many-step regimes within a single, powerful model.
 Despite having only 865M parameters, TiM achieves state-of-the-art performance, surpassing leading models such as SD3.5 (8B parameters) and FLUX.1 (12B parameters) across all evaluated step counts on GenEval benchmark.
 Importantly, unlike previous few-step generators, TiM demonstrates monotonic quality improvement as the sampling budget increases.
 Additionally, when employing our native-resolution strategy, TiM delivers exceptional fidelity at resolutions up to $4096\times4096$.

 ![Figure](./assets/tim_demo.png)